Anjheos/qmk_firmware/keyboards/anjheos/mugen/readme.md

 ![mugen](imgur.com image replace me!)

-The Mugen 75% keyboard is a passion project born from a curiosity of designing the most ideal keyboard for myself.
-I guess it's alright.
+The Mugen keyboard is a passion project born from a curiosity of designing the most ideal keyboard for myself.
+Featuring an accent midpiece that goes from one side of the board to the other, terminating toward the front in a sharp angular feature that captures the aesthetic and vision I had.

 * Keyboard Maintainer: [Anjheos](https://github.com/Anjheos)
 * Hardware Supported: Anjheos Mugen PCB Rev 1.1